Iceland Road Trip Itinerary for 10 Days

 Lodging: Public Campsite Vík – A flat field with subpar shower facilities- $27 per tent

 DAY 3: First on the itinerary today is Fjaðrárgljúfur Canyon.
-This was one of the most beautiful places I have seen in all my life!
-I’d never heard of it, and it was a hugely pleasant surprise!
-It’s a short hike, and even in the rain it was absolutely stunning.
+This is one of the most beautiful places I have seen in all my life!

 Continue on to the wilderness area of Skaftafell, the southern part of Vatnajökull National Park.
 Once there, take the uphill hiking path to Svartifoss Waterfall, a fall tumbling over black basalt columns on its sides:Svartifoss Waterfall.
 Skaftafell NP.
 Ten Days Iceland Itinerary.
 14 days itinerary.

 If you are in good shape or an avid hiker, continue on from Svartifoss to hike Kristínartindar Mountain.
 A round-trip hike will be about 4-6 hours, and a clear day will get you a view of the Vatnajökull ice cap.
-If you’re like me, you let your husband hike this without you, and take a nap in the car while you wait 😉 Check out the views while on the hike below!

 From there, we decided to skip the visitor center campsite, and went off-road a bit.
 We found an awesome spot near a glacial lagoon to set up our tent, and fell asleep to the sound of seals!